KevinKrause/pwgen/README.txt

 pwgen.py -n <number> --> change the number of generated passwords Long options are available as well: pwgen.py --length 22 --number 10

-You can try a web based version at https://krau.se/pwgen/ or deploy it yourself as a CGI script.
-See clone.sh for a primitive script to deploy pwgen on your own web server.

-WARNING: clone.sh DELETES FILES IN THE CURRENT DIRECTORY.
-It tries to be smart and should bail when the current directory is not empty, but THERE IS NO GUARANTEE THAT THIS ALWAYS WORKS CORRECTLY.
-REVIEW clone.sh AND PROCEED AT YOUR OWN RISK!

 Sample Output:

 Central&91twelve